 As an effort to make the blog more interactive and lively, I’d love to give all of my readers an opportunity to be a part of the blog!

 Hence the idea of creating a section of the blog where you can share your experiences with Portuguese learning and Portuguese culture; you could write blog entries about your language learning progress, a certain aspect of Portuguese culture/language you find interesting or about a recent or not so recent trip to Portugal you might want to share with everyone: as long as you write it respectfully (even criticism), my only job will be to proofread and host your stories.
-If you have your own WordPress accounts, I can add you as featured writers on the blog! (:
+If you have your own WordPress account, I can add you as featured writers on the blog! (:

 Here’s yet another interesting question for all of you from Yuliya:

 Não consigo entender a diferença entre “por si sós”, “por si só” e “por si próprios”.

 Em alguns casos “por si sós” = “por si próprios”, não é?

 Mas, de acordo com Ciberdúvidas, há um caso quando só «por si só» pode ser usado: “No entanto, é de uso generalizado em Portugal a expressão «por si só» — ou «só por si» — como locução adverbial, com o sentido de isoladamente, e, neste caso, invariável.”

 Pode dar-me um exemplo deste uso?
 E também qual expressão tenho de usar nesta frase: “As bebidas alcoólicas por si só não são prejudicadoras. É a quantidade de consumo que importa.”?
 Ou “As bebidas alcoólicas por si sós não são prejudicadoras. É a quantidade de consumo que importa.”?
 Ou “As bebidas alcoólicas por si próprias não são prejudicadoras. É a quantidade de consumo que importa.”?